 Google recommends offering value right away, so don’t make users scroll down and look hard to spot the information they came to your site to find.

 Tip #2 – Don’t embed keywords into images

-Hero images are all the rage these days.
+Hero images are all the rage in internet marketing these days.
 It’s common to see sites with huge images, often with the most important 2-3 sentences about their business embedded into the images.

-This hurts SEO because search engines can’t read images.
+This hurts search engine optimization because search engines can’t read images.
 By adding content to images, you lose SEO value.